roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk ****** bydlsloan© At about three-thirty, John decided Cori needed a second dose of oil and lubed her up again.
+At about three-thirty, John decided Cori needed a second dose of oil and lubed her up again.
 It took about half as much oil this time as the first, but he made sure she was well covered and sufficiently slick and glistening from head to toe and all points in between.

  At about a quarter before four, Chester and Gordon, the two retirees, showed up.
 As always, Cori went up to them and gave them kiss on the cheek.
 Normally, she gave them a hug too, but this time she was careful to keep her oily body from staining their clothes.